theksmith/CarBusInterface/README.md

-I'd love to hear if you find this project useful in any way - please send a quick note: kristoffer@theksmith.com or [@theksmithphx](https://twitter.com/theksmithphx)!
+I'd love to hear if you find this project useful in any way.
+Please send a quick note to kristoffer@theksmith.com or [@theksmithphx](https://twitter.com/theksmithphx)!

 # Car Bus Interface